Our 2018 Grant Recipients

 Bonnie J. Addario Lung Cancer Foundation, San Carlos, CA

 The Bonnie J. Addario Lung Cancer Foundation(ALCF) is devoted exclusively to eradicating lung cancer through research, awareness, education, early detection, and treatment.
-ALCF will use the Foundation's grant award to conduct a focused, multi-institutional genomic analysis of primary lung cancer in patients initially diagnoses under age 40.
-It will specifically fund the cost of bio-specimen kits (blood, tissue, DNA) used in the study.
-ALCF is a four-time grant recipient and received a grant of $8,000.
+ALCF is currently conducting the Epidemiology of Young Lung Cancer (EoYLC) Study which is an initiative to identify the clinical characteristics and potential risk factors for lung cancer in individuals under the age of 40.
+The Foundation’s grant will be used to help fund the cost of the epidemiology patient questionnaire and electronic data capture system.
+ALCF is a five-time grant recipient and received a grant of $7,500.

 Children’s Musical Theater, San Jose, CA

-The Children's Musical Theater (CMT) is the nation's largest musical theater and training program for youth of its kind.
-The Foundation's grant will support the Summer of CMT program, specifically, support an estimated 25 tuition scholarships for their three summer productions.
-The grant will also provide 250 free tickets for community groups that provide summer camp activities for underserved youth.
+The Children’s Musical Theater (CMT) is the nation’s largest musical theater and training program for youth of its kind.
+The Foundation’s grant will support the SpotLight on YOUth program, an outreach arts education program, that brings interactive arts activities including a theater workshop to summer camps at local nonprofit agencies that support San Jose’s underserved and at-risk youth.
 CMT is a previous grant recipient and received a grant of $3,000.

 Community School of Music and Arts, Mountain View, CA